 Schotte has been barred from public office since he was convicted of bribery, money laundering and forgery of documents last year.
 But he is appealing the verdict and can still take his seat in parliament.

-An MFK victory would have been a dilemma for the Dutch, who are 8,000 kilometers away.
-They can’t work with Schotte, who blames the Netherlands for all the island’s problems, but nor could they have ignored the result of a free and fair election that brought him back to power.
+An MFK victory would have posed a dilemma for the Dutch, who are 8,000 kilometers away.
+They can’t stand Schotte, who blames the Netherlands for all the island’s problems, but nor could they have ignored the result of a free and fair election that returned him to power.